 \subsection{Metrics that Leverage Datasets of Invalid Designs}

-In some design applications, one may not have a black box constraint evaluator or methods allowing the direct estimation of the distance to the constraint boundary.
-In contrast, practitioners may have a large collection of infeasible or invalid designs.
+Unfortunately, it is common not to have even a black-box constraint evaluator or methods allowing the direct estimation of the distance to the constraint boundary.
+In such cases, practitioners may have access to or may be able to procedurally generate a large collection of infeasible or invalid designs.
 These datasets of constraint-violating (invalid) designs provide a tool to approximate the constraint adherence of generated designs.

 \paragraph{Predicted Constraint Satisfaction} When practitioners have access to a reference set of constraint-violating datapoints, they can use a classifier to predict the constraint satisfaction of their generated samples.
 This classifier can be something complex like a neural network, or something simple and robust like k-nearest neighbors.
-In the case of k-nearest neighbors, the fraction of neighbors that are valid provides a likelihood that a generated sample satisfies constraints, which serves as the score, as shown in (Figure~\ref{fig:NVF}).
+In the case of k-nearest neighbors, the fraction of neighbors that are valid provides a likelihood that a generated sample satisfies constraints, which serves as the score, as shown in Figure~\ref{fig:NVF}.

 \paragraph{Nearest Invalid Datapoint~(Figure~\ref{fig:NIS})} When practitioners have access to a reference set of constraint-violating datapoints, they can calculate the distance from each generated sample to the nearest known invalid datapoint.
 The underlying assumption is that samples near constraint-violating datapoints are also likely to be constraint-violating.
 This gives a rough approximation of the distance to the constraint boundary.